 If your accident was caused, even partially, by the negligence of another party, you have the right to seek compensation for your damages.
 You need an experienced San Francisco car accident attorney with a proven record of success to help you recover the maximum compensation possible.

-At Jacoby & Meyers Injury Lawyers, our San Francisco personal injury lawyers have been protecting the rights of accident victims for over 50 years.
+At Jacoby & Meyers Injury Lawyers, our San Francisco personal injury lawyers have been protecting the rights of accident victims for 53 years.
+Stephen Meyers and Leonard Jacoby opened the first location in 1972.
 We have recovered more than $2 billion in settlements and awards, so we know how to win big for our clients.

 If a car accident has caused challenges in your life, do not face them alone.
 Call Jacoby & Meyers Injury Lawyers at (415) 855-4289 or visit our contact page today to schedule a free consultation.